wilksy/Asher-Music-Box/README.md

 https://www.digikey.co.uk/product-detail/en/dfrobot/DFR0299/1738-1041-ND/6588463

+For arduino IDE, just rename main.cpp to main.ino (you'll only need these filed. make sure you have all the librarys included as per the header.

 Updated - end of track detection using the busy pin updated - Statue (musical chair mode, on/off using a control card)